NanDONG2002/20319111-COMP3065-CW/README.md

 ## Introduction

-The project generates pedestrian detection videos in the yolov5_deepsort/output folder.
+This project utilizes DeepSort and YOLOv5 version 7.0 for pedestrian detection and tracking.
+The project's result videos can be found in folder "yolov5_deepsort/output"

-You can download and run the required environment through the link below.
+You can download the required environment to run the python project through the link below.

 [Download Environment](https://nottinghamedu1-my.sharepoint.com/:f:/g/personal/scynd2_nottingham_edu_cn/Er2Ed7Ki__tJgiA4NTzQkJcBHob1lv_3IHSOPXUrngyRew?e=YRtjoy)